 The hillsides of the 50-acre green space overlooking Old Town from the north end of Taylor Street are popular with picnickers, and many couples have taken their wedding vows on the park's long stretches of lawn, some of the greenest in San Diego.
 The park offers a great ocean view from the top, and more than 2 miles of hiking trails below.
 It's a nice walk from Old Town to the summit if you're in good shape and wearing the right shoes—it should take about half an hour.
 You can also drive to the top of the park via Presidio Drive, off Taylor Street.

-built in 1913 out of brick tiles found in the ruins.
-Continue up the hill to find the Junípero Serra Musuem, built at the sight of the original Mission San Diego de Alcalá and often mistaken for the Mission.
+in 1913 out of brick tiles found in the ruins.
+Continue up the hill to find the Junípero Serra Museum, built at the sight of the original Mission San Diego de Alcalá and often mistaken for the Mission.
+Open weekends, the Serra Museum commemorates the history of the site from the time it was occupied by the Kumeyaay Indians through its Spanish, Mexican, and American periods.
 Then take Presidio Drive southeast to reach the site of Fort Stockton, built to protect Old Town and abandoned by the United States in 1848.
 Plaques and statues also commemorate the Mormon Battalion, which enlisted here to fight in the battle against Mexico.